 I, now, attend an MS Therapy Centre where I receive Hyperbaric Oxygen Therapy to help with my brain fog.

-I have also tried Alter-G which is an anti-gravitational treadmill where I can exercise with reduced weight.
+I Alter-G which is an anti-gravitational treadmill where I can exercise with reduced weight has also been tried.

 Multiple Sclerosis can severely impact your mental health.